 - Jalapeno: If you don’t like the heat of jalapeno, you can totally leave it out.

 - Honey: Raw organic honey is going to be your best choice!
+It provides a nice layer of natural sweetness.

 - Coconut Aminos: If you don’t have coconut aminos, you can use Worcestershire sauce.
 Just know it contains gluten, so if you are gluten-free, stick to the coconut aminos.